thosgood/this-weeks-finds/markdown/151-200/week189.md

     S = A/4

-where A is the area of the event horizon, and I\'m using Planck units, where c = G = ħ = k = 1.
+where A is the area of the event horizon, and I'm using Planck units, where c = G = ħ = k = 1.

-Since then Hawking\'s calculation has been confirmed in a myriad of ways.
+Since then Hawking's calculation has been confirmed in a myriad of ways.
 However, one would really like to compute the entropy of a black hole using statistical mechanics!
 Ever since Boltzmann, we have known that the entropy of a system is given by